katherine95/ireporter-reactjs/README.md

 ## Requirements

-For development, you will need Node.js installed on your environment and the node module `create-react-app` to generate a boilerplate version of a React application.
+For development, you will need Node.js installed on your environment.

     $ node --version
     v11.13.0

     $ npm --version
     6.7.0

-You will use npm to install the create-react-app command line interface (CLI) globally (-g).

-    $ npm install -g create-react-app

 ### Prerequisites